ldynia/workshop-github-fundamentals/docs/notes.md

 ## Docker

 Docker is a containerization platform created by Solomon Hykes in 2013 (10 years ago).
-Containers are executable artifacts containing OS, OS's libraries, application source code and app's dependencies, movable as a docker images and described in a Dockerfile.
+Containers are executable artifacts containing OS, OS's libraries, application source code and app's dependencies, movable as a docker image and described in a Dockerfile.

 ## Jekyll

 Static site generator written by GitHub's co-founder Tom Preston-Werner in 2008.
-It takes Markdown as an input and produces static web page ready to be served by any HTTP server.
+It takes Markdown as an input and produces a static web page ready to be served by any HTTP server.
 It can be used with any front-end framework.

 ---